-I’ve been a pretty big fan of Neil Gaiman for over decade now, thanks to his novels, screenplays, and most especially, comic books (off the back of his Sandman work alone, he’s part of my comic book writers Holy Trinity, along with fellow luminaries Alan Moore and Grant Morrison; I dropped the once-great Frank Miller from this hallowed fraternity in the mid-2000s).
+I’ve been a pretty big fan of Neil Gaiman for over decade now, thanks to his novels, screenplays, and most especially, comic books.
+Indeed, off the back of his Sandman work alone, he ranks alongside the likes of Alan Moore and Grant Morrison as one of my all time favourite comic book scribes.

 I’d been meaning to read Gaiman’s most recent novel, The Ocean at the End of the Lane, ever since it came out in 2013, but as so often happens, I ended up never quite getting around to it.
 This would change Christmas just gone, however, when I found myself with an Amazon gift card to redeem, and Gaiman’s name still fresh in my mind thanks to BBC Radio 4’s adaptation of his and Terry Prachett’s Good Omens.
 For fear of delaying yet again, I made sure that the first purchase I made with that gift card was the Kindle edition of The Ocean at the End of the Lane.

-24 hours later, I had finished the book (it’s a fairly slender volume, and I would’ve got through it in half that time, if not for pesky distractions like full-time work), and I can safely say that it was pseudo-money well spent.
+24 hours later, I had finished the book – it’s a fairly slender volume, and I would’ve got through it in half that time, if not for pesky distractions like full-time work – and I can safely say that it was faux-money well spent.
 The Ocean at the End of the Lane deserves all the critical and commercial success it has received, and with its winning blend of lyrical beauty and raw insight, sits proudly alongside Gaiman’s other great novels.

 The narrator’s friendship with Lettie and her family allows him to be drawn into a world of magic, but also exposes him to dark powers recently awakened (remember those less than ideal circumstances I mentioned), and he is ultimately forced to confront monsters both otherworldly and human that will challenge and reshape his understanding of the universe.